jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Note that the above restrictions only apply at certificate issue.
-Since the validity of an end entity certificate is typically a year or more, it is quite possible that the CAA records published at a domain will change between the time a certificate was issued and validation by a relying party.
+Since the validity of an end entity certificate is typically a year or more, it is quite possible that the CAA records published at a domain name will change between the time a certificate was issued and validation by a relying party.

 #  Certification Authority Processing